Skip to content

 Authorization: Bearer <token>

-The console has a browser bootstrap flow:
+The console has a browser bootstrap flow for static tokens:

 http://localhost:8787/console/?access_token=dev-observe-write-admin